awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 **Prerequisites**

 To run the notebook for this tour, you need:
-+ An AWS SSO or IAM account to sign in to Studio\.
++ An IAM account to sign in to Studio\.
 For information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.
 + Basic familiarity with the Studio user interface and Jupyter notebooks\.
 For information, see [Amazon SageMaker Studio UI Overview](studio-ui.md)\.
 + A copy of the [aws/amazon\-sagemaker\-examples](https://github.com/aws/amazon-sagemaker-examples) repository in your Studio environment\.

 **To clone the repository**

 1. Sign in to SageMaker Studio\.
-For AWS SSO users, sign in using the URL from your invitation email\.
+For users in IAM Identity Center, sign in using the URL from your invitation email\.
 For IAM users, follow these steps\.

    1. Sign in to the [SageMaker console](https://console.aws.amazon.com/sagemaker/)\.